 Top 4 Benefits of Steel Buildings

-Steel has highest strength to weight ratio compared to all other building materials.
-This means that despite their light weight, steel buildings can be much stronger and very durable.
-It is found that steel building component are 50 % lighter than wood.
-As they are lighter than traditional concrete it is found that steel reduces footing and foundation requirements.
-Normally, 4″ x 3″ base angle is given to the foundation and this further protects the slab while it simultaneously adds strength and stability to buildings.
-Steel can be engineered to withstand seismic and wind ravages.
-It is non-combustible and so will not ignite.
-It is impenetrable, so mould and mildew do not grow.
+Steel has the highest strength to weight ratio compared to all other building materials, meaning that despite their light weight, steel buildings are an incredibly versatile and durable building solution.
+In addition, steel building components are 50 % lighter than concrete and wood alternatives which reduces footing and foundation requirements.
+Normally, 4″ x 3″ base angle is given to steel building foundations further protecting the slab while simultaneously adding strength and stability.
+Steel building materials are also non-combustible, impenetrable & non-porous ( discouraging mold and mildew growth), and can be engineered to withstand seismic and wind loads.

 A wood framed home generates 50 cubic feet of waste on the land where the building is erected.
 Conversely, steel building kits & materials minimize their environmental footprint.
 Take a look at this chart provided by our friends at Ecohome:

 |Environmental impact compared to wood:||Embodied energy||Climate impact||Negative impact on air quality||Negative impact on water||Ressources consumed by weight||Waste produced|